 If you have any household or garden plants, the dirty fish tank water will make excellent fertilizer for them.

 The flow of water through the siphon will stir up the substrate enough to pull all of the fish poop, leftover food, detritus, and algae out of it.
 Work in rows back and forth across the substrate, just like mowing your lawn.

 If you happen to suck up one of your fish into the siphon tube, just crimp the hose to stop the flow of water.
 Once the fish is free un-crimp the hose to restart the flow of water again.

-Continue siphoning the substrate until you’ve removed 25% of your aquarium’s water.
+Continue siphoning the substrate until you’ve removed 25% of the aquarium’s water.

 5. Refill The Tank

-I recommend you test your water before adding it to your aquarium for the first time, especially if you use well water as this can be high in nitrates.
+I recommend you test the water before adding it to your aquarium for the first time, especially if you use well water as this can be high in nitrates.

-Before refilling your aquarium, check your tap water is at the same temperature as the water in your tank.
-Make sure to add the water dechlorination treatment into your aquarium as the water is refilling.
+Before refilling your aquarium, check the tap water is at the same temperature as the water in your tank.
+Make sure to add the water dechlorination treatment into the aquarium as the water is refilling.

 If you’re using the 2 bucket method, fill the clean bucket with the same amount of water that you have just removed, then add the dechlorination treatment following the dosage instructions on the label.

-Once you’ve given it a few minutes for dechlorination treatment to work, very gently (so you don’t spook your fish and stir up your substrate) pour the treated water into the aquarium.
+Once you’ve given it a few minutes for dechlorination treatment to work, very gently (so you don’t spook your fish and stir up the substrate) pour the treated water into the aquarium.